gbdk-2020/gbdk-2020/docs/pages/10_release_notes.md

     - See the [github workflow](https://github.com/gbdk-2020/gbdk-2020-sdcc/tree/main/.github/workflows) for details.
   - Building GBDK
     - Added native GBDK build for ARM 64 Linux
-    - Changed from building on MacOS 11 to MacOS 13 (may reduce compatibility with older OS versions)
+    - Changed from building on MacOS 11 to MacOS 13 for 64 bit Intel
+    - Changed from building on Ubuntu Linux 20.04 to 22.04 for 64 bit Intel
   - SDCC
     - Changed to using the `-N` flag with sdas since the the `-n` flag was removed
   - Library